lorenzogio97/TESI-custom-control-plane/README.md

   "ORCHESTRATOR_API_PORT": (int) Port on which Orchestrator is listening "ORCHESTRATOR_API_IP": (str) IPv4 on which Orchestrator is listening "ORCHESTRATOR_USER_GARBAGE_DELAY": (int) Period of time between two user garbage collector execution "PLATFORM_DOMAIN": (str) base domain related to the platform (e.g. example.com).
-It is used for DNS zone identification and virtual host setting inside Envot route configuration
+It is used for DNS zone identification and virtual host setting inside Envoy route configuration
   "PLATFORM_CLOUD_DOMAIN": (str) domain that is served to client to make requests (e.g. compute.example.com) "PLATFORM_ENVOY_CONF_SERVER_DOMAIN": (str) domain that points to Envoy gRPC configuratioj server "PLATFORM_ORCHESTRATOR_DOMAIN": (str) domain that points to Orchestrator API